reillypascal/personalsite-ssg/pages/posts/2025/06/reverb-part-1.md

 <figcaption>Feedforward delay/comb filter (diagram from <a href="https://ccrma.stanford.edu/~jos/pasp04/Feedforward_Comb_Filters.html">Julius O. Smith</a>)</figcaption>
 </figure>

 Next, we have a “feedback” delay.
-Note how in the diagram below, the incoming signal is summed with the output of the delay *before* entering the delay; the gain $-a_M$ applied to the fed-back output of the delay is *negative*; and the output of the whole delay $y(n)$ is taken from that sum of the input and feedback *before* it enters the delay.
+Note how in the diagram below, the incoming signal is summed with the fed-back output of the delay *before* entering the delay; the gain $-a_M$ applied to the fed-back output of the delay is *negative*; and the output of the whole delay $y(n)$ is taken from that sum of the input and feedback *before* it enters the delay.

 <figure>